 The phased work of Maryland's Part C State Systemic Improvement Plan (SSIP) with continuous stakeholder guidance, provides a vehicle to focus on positive social-emotional development, skills, and relationships to prepare our youngest learners for kindergarten.
-On March 12, 2020 the State Superintendent of the Maryland State Department of Education closed Maryland public schools from March 16, 2020 through March 27, 2020.
-On March 25, 2020, the school building closures were extended through April 24, 2020.
-Although LITPs resumed some level of operations before April 24th, since that time they have continued to provide early intervention services primarily through virtual and teleintervention service delivery models.
-Significant implementation and outcomes progress however continued to occur during Phase III, Year 5, despite the COVID-19 pandemic, as evaluation activities moved forward and were adjusted leading to the refinement of implementation.
+During 2021, LITPs have begun to resume normal operations while continuing to provide early intervention services through virtual and teleintervention service delivery models.
+Significant implementation and outcomes progress continued to occur during Phase III, Year 6, despite the COVID-19 pandemic, as evaluation activities moved forward and were adjusted leading to the refinement of implementation.
 Creating shared understanding through effective, high-performing teams to make data-informed decisions supporting both infrastructure shifts and personnel development strategies continues to be essential for full implementation of evidence-based practices.

-This report outlines Maryland's progress in implementing the SSIP during Phase III, Year 5, within the context of the global COVID-19 pandemic, including clear descriptions of the coherent improvement strategies aligned to the DEI/SES strategic plan with focus areas of participation and learning, improvements to infrastructure, and implementation of evidence-based practices with fidelity, explanations of how stakeholders have engaged in the SSIP process, data on implementation and outcomes, data quality issues, progress toward achieving intended improvements, and plans for next year.
+This report outlines Maryland's progress in implementing the SSIP during Phase III, Year 6, within the context of the global COVID-19 pandemic recovery period, including clear descriptions of the coherent improvement strategies aligned to the DEI/SES strategic plan with focus areas of participation and learning, improvements to infrastructure, and implementation of evidence-based practices with fidelity, explanations of how stakeholders have engaged in the SSIP process, data on implementation and outcomes, data quality issues, progress toward achieving intended improvements, and plans for next year.
 Maryland's Part C SSIP has intensified State/local universal, targeted, and focused collaborative work which has led to changes in statewide procedures and practices supporting overall implementation of evidence-based practices.
 These include:

-- significant revisions to the local grant application for the distribution of early intervention funding to local programs to identify infrastructure and personnel development strategies needed for continuous improvement, including the implementation of the Child Outcomes Summary (COS) rating process with fidelity, evidence-based professional learning with coaching, and data-informed child find practices; - the implementation of a revised Individualized Family Service Plan (IFSP) process and document to support EBPs in the development, implementation and evaluation of IFSPs: - the development of revised early intervention personnel standards, effective July 1, 2019, to ensure all staff have foundational skills in key principles and recommended practices; and - universal capacity-building of comprehensive, coordinated local Birth to Kindergarten systems of services through focused stage-based scale-up of evidence-based practices supported through discretionary funds (i.e., Early Childhood Local Implementation for Results Grants).
+- significant revisions to the local grant application for the distribution of early intervention funding to local programs to identify infrastructure and personnel development strategies needed for continuous improvement, including the implementation of the Child Outcomes Summary (COS) rating process with fidelity, evidence-based professional learning with coaching, and data-informed child find practices; - the implementation of a revised Individualized Family Service Plan (IFSP) process and document to support EBPs in the development, implementation and evaluation of IFSPs; - the development of revised early intervention personnel standards, effective July 1, 2019, to ensure all staff have foundational skills in key principles and recommended practices; and - universal capacity-building of comprehensive, coordinated local Birth to Kindergarten systems of services through focused stage-based scale-up of evidence-based practices supported through discretionary funds (i.e., Early Childhood Local Implementation for Results Grants).